jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/scanner/plans/foss.md

 slug: /machine/scanner/plans/foss
 ---

-When run as as a free
+When run as a free
 and Open Source CLI tool,
 you are in charge of
 configuring the tool.